-A majority of the City's debt is dedicated for school facilities because of varying degrees of need ranging from repairs, to major renovations, and new school construction.
+A majority of the City's debt is dedicated to school facilities because of varying degrees of need ranging from repairs, to major renovations, and new school construction.
 Many construction projects for school buildings are eligible for partial reimbursement from the Massachusetts School Building Authority (MSBA).
 School Construction aid received from the School Building Authority Board, the predecessor to the MSBA, allowed the City to issue debt for school building projects at a lower cost to the City's general fund.
-The City will receive a total of \$46.4 million in reimbursements from the MSBA over the next seven years.
+The City will receive a total of \$33.7 million in reimbursements from the MSBA over the next six years before falling off in 2022.